jojonium/cs-534-project-2/readme.txt

 =========================
 This EM clusting program is written in python 3.7
-To run this program make sure Python is installed and numpy is installed as well.
+To run this program make sure Python is installed and numpy and matplotlib are installed as well.

 If numpy is not installed, you can install it from the command line with the command
 > pip install numpy

+If matplotlib is not installed, you can install it from the command line with the command
+> pip install matplotlib

 To run the program go to the command line and type
 > python part2.py [test.csv] [#clusters]